Sachin-Wani/NLP-Specialization/README.md

 Update 4: For the launch of Course 4, I have decided only to upload the Assignment ipynb and the prefilled version of it.
           The additional resources (data/model/utils.py) can be acquired from Coursera.

+Update 5: Course 4 content added on (09/23/2020) with only the assignment ipynb and prefilled ipynb.

 ## Usage

 Use the assignment files with prefilled code for reference only.